rust-lang/libs-team/.github/ISSUE_TEMPLATE/api-change-proposal.md

 <!--
 If you have a sketch of a concrete solution, please include it here.
 You don't have to have all the details worked out, but it should be enough to convey the idea.

-If you want to smoke-test whether some solution to the problem would be acceptable, you can delete this section.
+If you want to quickly check whether *any* some solution to the problem would be acceptable, you can delete this section.
 -->

 ## Alternatives